J535D165/recordlinkage/docs/guides/data_deduplication.rst

 .. ipython::

     In [0]: indexer = recordlinkage.Index()
-       ...: indexer.block('given_name')
+       ...: indexer.block("given_name")
        ...: candidate_links = indexer.index(dfA)
        ...: len(candidate_links)

-The argument 'given\_name' is the blocking variable.
+The argument "given\_name" is the blocking variable.
 This variable has to be the name of a column in ``dfA`` and ``dfB``.
 It is possible to parse a list of columns names to block on multiple variables.
 Blocking on multiple variables will reduce the number of record pairs even